Destiny 2 best PvP weapons for Crucible, Trials of Osiris, & Iron Banner (Season of the Witch)

 Warden's Law has a complicated history in Destiny 2, especially in PvP.
 The hand cannon fires two-shot bursts, but some strange issue caused the aim assist to not properly apply to the second bullet, causing it to miss more often than not.

-In Season of the Witch, Warden's Law returns to the Nightfall loot pool, and it comes with some improvements.
+Warden's Law recently returned to the Nightfall loot pool, and it came back with some improvements.
 Firstly, the two-shot issue appears to have been fixed and the weapon now functions properly.
 Couple that with the recent hand cannon buffs, and Warden's Law now hits like a truck.

 Dead Man's Tale